Job Offer – Artistic Director

 – Salary: $40,000 to $42,000 per year (depending on experience)

 – The workplace is accessible to people with reduced mobility.

 Interested in applying?

 – The offer will remain available until the position is filled.
-For priority consideration, please send your CV and a letter of interest no later than midnight on Sunday, July 31, 2022 to Karine Kerr-Gillespie at [email protected].
+Please send your CV and a letter of interest to the selection committee at [email protected].

 – Only candidates selected for an interview will be called back.